Improving lung cancer survival

-Mayo Clinic researchers discovered that some inherited factors could influence the course of lung cancer, including response to treatment, disease progression, development of new cancer, survival and quality of life of the patients.
+Mayo Clinic researchers have discovered that some inherited factors can influence the course of lung cancer, including response to treatment, disease progression, development of a new cancer, long-term survival and quality of life.

 Our lung cancer research program has two major goals:

 - Improve early detection of people who are at high risk of developing lung cancer by understanding the causes and natural history of lung cancer

 - Develop individual treatment plans through the testing of genes and help improve survival and quality of life for people diagnosed with lung cancer